dalibo/ldap2pg/docs/privileges.md

 3. Compare the two sets of grants and update the Postgres cluster using `GRANT`, `REVOKE`.

+ldap2pg represents privileges with four core objects:

+- *Privilege*: An action on an object. e.g. *CONNECT ON DATABASE*.
+- *Grant*: a privilege granted to a role on an object.
+- *ACL*: a list of grants.
+- *profile*: a list of privileges.
+- *rule*: a template to generate wanted grants.

-ldap2pg synchronizes privileges one at a time, database by database. ldap2pg synchronizes default privileges last.
+ldap2pg.yml holds profiles and grant rule. ldap2pg synchronizes ACL one at a time, database by database. ldap2pg synchronizes default privileges last.

 By default, ldap2pg does not manage any privileges.
-To enable privilege management, you must define at least one active privilege profile in [privileges] section.
+To enable privilege management, you must define at least one active profile in [privileges] section.
-The simplest way is to reuse [builtin privilege profiless] shipped with ldap2pg in an active group of privileges.
+The simplest way is to reuse [builtin privilege profiles] shipped with ldap2pg in an active custom profile.

 [privileges]: config.md#privileges
 [builtin privilege profiles]: builtins.md